-The nationwide average price of rental apartments fell 1.06% (-1.47% inflation-adjusted) during the year to end-Q3 2017, its seventh consecutive quarter of y-o-y falls, according to the Swiss National Bank (SNB).
-During the latest quarter, rental apartment prices fell 0.74% q-o-q (-0.44% inflation-adjusted).
+The nationwide average price of privately owned apartments fell by 1.44% (-2.05% inflation-adjusted) during the year to Q1 2019, its seventh consecutive quarter of y-o-y falls, according to the Swiss National Bank (SNB).
+During the latest quarter, apartment prices fell by 0.67% q-o-q (-0.59% inflation-adjusted).

-From 2000 to 2016, Switzerland’s housing market saw strong house price increases:
+Switzerland’s housing market saw strong house price increases from 2000 to 2016:

 - Owner-occupied dwelling prices rose by 80.5% (70.2% in real terms)